oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/create-highlight1.png " ")

-   c) Notice that the rows that meet the condition are highlighted in Green color.
+   c) Notice that the rows that meet the condition are highlighted in green.

     ![](images/run-ir7.png " ")

-11. Now, You want to control the number of rows to display in your **Interactive Report** page.
+11. Now, You want to control the number of rows displayed on your **Interactive Report** page.

     a) Select **Actions** > **Format** > **Rows Per Page** > **5**.